bharris6/rtspsnap/README.md

 # rtspsnap

-Take a snapshot of an RTSP steam.
+Take a single snapshot of an RTSP steam.

 ## Usage